People who want blastocysts, embryos, and fetuses to have ‘rights’ create an unreasonable dilemma.

 No matter how impractical a method of birth control abortion is, disenfranchising pregnant women, and therefore by extension, sooner or later most women, is a repugnant option.

 This is why it is intolerable for a political party to advance members who take an anti-abortion stance or who advocate any measure that would tend to limit women’s access to reproductive health services.
-It is simply not acceptable that any person in a position of authority could stand behind a policy that inevitably and so negatively diminishes women’s hard-won legal personhood and still moderate gains in equality.
+It is simply not acceptable that any person in a position of authority could stand behind a policy that inevitably diminishes women’s hard-won legal personhood and still moderate gains in equality.

 But the distress and hand-wringing is entirely unnecessary.
 Ask, “Do women have rights.”
 It’s a simple question, with a simple answer that must be, “yes.”